West of Eden

 But deliver us from evil.

-Just as how I find the opening notes of Andata from Async, or the Aria of Goldberg Variations, to be greater than Beethoven’s 9th.
+This is also why I find the opening notes Andata from Async, or the Aria of Goldberg Variations, which are some of the simplest sequences one can play, touching.

-I takeaway from the class a better understanding of who I am through exposing myself to these different practices to know what I am not.
-For the satisfaction of the final project, I will also list down below some concrete principles that I will roughly hold by:
+My main takeaway from the class is a better understanding of who I am not through being exposed to the different practices.
+But for the satisfaction of the final project, I will list down below some concrete principles that I will roughly hold by: